spglib/spglib/doc/python-spglib.rst

 **New in version 1.9.5**

+**Be careful.
+This method is not thread safe, i.e., only safely usable when calling one spglib method per process.**

-This method may be used to see why spglib failed though error handling in spglib is not very sophisticated.
+This method is used to see roughly why spglib failed.

 ::